VANISAIDEEPIKA/Carbon-Emissions-Prediction-/README.md

 - No changes were made to the original structure or logic of the dataset
 - This submission only covers the **data preparation stage (Week 1)**
-- Further steps like modeling and predictions will be implemented in upcoming milestones

 ---